Burmese language: Diglossia

 Historically the literary register was preferred for written Burmese on the grounds that "the spoken style lacks gravity, authority, dignity".
-In the mid-1960s, some Burmese writers spearheaded efforts to abandon the literary form, asserting that the spoken vernacular form ought to be used.
-Some Burmese linguists such as Minn Latt, a Czech academic, proposed moving away from the high form of Burmese altogether.
-Although the literary form is heavily used in written and official contexts (literary and scholarly works, radio news broadcasts, and novels), the recent trend has been to accommodate the spoken form in informal written contexts.
+In the mid-1960s, some Burmese writers attempted to abandon the literary form in favor of the spoken vernacular form.
+Some Burmese linguists, such as Minn Latt, a Czech academic, proposed moving away from the high form of Burmese altogether.
+The literary form is heavily used in written and official contexts (literary and scholarly works, radio news broadcasts, and novels), but the recent trend has been to accommodate the spoken form in informal written contexts.
 Nowadays, television news broadcasts, comics, and commercial publications use the spoken form or a combination of the spoken and simpler, less ornate formal forms.

-The following sample sentence reveals that differences between literary and spoken Burmese mostly occur in affixes:
+Burmese uses also distinct spoken and written forms for question pronouns.
+The following examples demonstrate significant differences in the pronouns, verbs, and other markers used between the literary and spoken forms (contrasts in bold):